Joshua-Fury Mega-Fight Targeted for November as Eddie Hearn Confirms Contract Review

 Why It Matters

-A Joshua-Fury fight would be one of the biggest sporting events in the UK in 2026, likely to be staged in Saudi Arabia given the involvement of Turki Alalshikh.
-The fight would generate enormous interest across the UK and Ireland, where both fighters have large fan bases.
+A Joshua-Fury fight would be one of the biggest sporting events in the UK in 2026, and arguably the most significant British boxing match since Lennox Lewis unified the heavyweight division in the late 1990s.
+The fight would generate enormous interest across the UK and Ireland, where both fighters have large and passionate fan bases.
+Commercially, it is expected to break pay-per-view records and generate hundreds of millions of pounds in revenue β a significant portion of which would flow through the UK boxing economy, supporting trainers, promoters, broadcasters, and the wider sport.

 What's Next